MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/javascript-development-overview.md

 # JavaScript development overview

+JavaScript is one of the most popular programming languages in the world, it is simple and lightweight programming language used everywhere on the web.
+Leverage the power of your javascript and web skills to create more engaging Mixed Reality experiences.

 ## Mixed Reality applications on the web

 Mixed Reality features are available on the web by the use of [WebXR Device APIs](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) and [deprecated WebVR APIs](webxr-overview.md).
 For browsers that do not support full WebXR features, you can add [WebXR Polyfills](https://github.com/immersive-web/webxr-polyfill) to your website.